 In 2010, she won the Tony Award for Best Actress in a Play for her role as Rose Maxson in the revival of August Wilson’s play ‘Fences’.
 She also appeared in many movies that year including the role of Gail Friedman in ‘Trust’; Delia Shiraz in ‘Eat Pray Love’; Director George in ‘Knight and Day’; and Dr. Eden Minerva in ‘It’s Kind of a Funny Story’.
 Davis then played the lead role of a 1960s housemaid Aibileen Clark in the 2011 comedy-drama ‘The Help’.
 She received the nomination for the Academy Award for Best Actress for her role.
 Davis then gave an amazing performance as Nancy Birch in ‘Prisoners’, which released in 2013.
 That same year she played the character of Major Gwen Anderson in ‘Ender’s Game’.
 She appeared as Susie Brown in James Brown’s biopic ‘Get on Up’, which released in 2014.

 Davis started playing lawyer Annalise Keating in the drama series ‘How to Get Away with Murder’ in 2014.
 In 2015, she became the first black woman to win the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series for her performance in the show.
-The show is currently in its fifth season and is still performing strongly in terms of ratings.
+The show is performing strongly in terms of ratings.
 She appeared as Amanda Waller in the superhero film ‘Suicide Squad’, which released in 2016.
 Davis reprised her role of Rose Maxson in the film adaptation of the play ‘Fences’, which released in 2016.
 The role earned her the Academy Award for Best Supporting Actress.

 In 2018, she played the character of Veronica Rawlings in Steve Mcqueen’s heist film ‘Widows’.
 At this point, the question that might be circling your mind is what and when is the next Viola Davis movie coming?
 Well, the good news is that we have a clear answer to that question.
 Here’s the list of upcoming Viola Davis films scheduled to release in 2019 and 2020.
 We can only hope that the latest Viola Davis movies would be as good as some of her recent ones.